IK54_Funen

-So far, just two pages of the online edition are open to public.
-They just provide some general information.
-The complete data will be provided later, those pages are still under construction.
-In the future, with this webpage it will be possible to explore the corpus of bracteates, either in the order of their numbers, or by certain criteria.
-Each specimen will be presented with one drawing (two, if there is a reverse) and with specific information: e.g. about the image(s), the categories it belongs to, the techniques it has been made with and the find circumstances.
-The texts are based on the information of the German Catalogue (see below) of the bracteates, which also delivers the distinct “IK-numbers” (see categories).
-Information from several other publications is included.
-Concerning new finds after 2011, in some cases there are no pictures and closer information available yet.
+In the future, with this webpage it will be possible to explore the corpus of bracteates, either in the order of their numbers, or by certain features.
+So far, however, just three pages are open to public.
+They provide some general information.
+Each specimen is presented with one drawing (two, if there is a reverse).
+You can sort and filter by a number of criteria.
+The complete data, containing also detailed descriptions of all bracteates and their inscriptions, will be provided later, those pages are still under construction.
+Most of the data is based on the German Catalogue of gold bracteates (see below), which also delivers the distinct “IK-numbers” (see categories).
+Data from several other publications and sources is included.
+Please note that concerning new finds after 2011, in many cases there are no pictures and closer information available yet.

 Your international “bracteate team”, the members of the “team for research in gold bracteates”: Dr. Morten Axboe (Copenhagen), Dr. Charlotte Behr (London), Prof. Dr. Wilhelm Heizmann (Munic), Prof. Dr. Sigmund Oehrl (Stavanger), and Prof. Dr. Alexandra Pesch (Schleswig).